Birth of Henry David Thoreau

 Though he had a small circle of fans, Thoreau was never wealthy.
 He was more concerned with observing nature during his daily walks in the woods surrounding Concord and with keeping his private journals.
 In the following years, Thoreau took trips, seeing Maine, Minnesota, and Canada, among other locations.
 He spent his time lecturing and was a strong abolitionist, becoming a conductor on the Underground Railroad.
 His life was cut short by tuberculosis on May 6, 1862.
 During his funeral, Emerson said Thoreau “had in a short life exhausted the capabilities of this world…”

 Thoreau’s works were overlooked during his lifetime, but had a big impact down the road.
 Mahatma Gandhi, John F. Kennedy, and Martin Luther King Jr. were just a few who were influenced by him.
-King once said, “The teachings of Thoreau came alive in our civil rights movement… [our actions] are outgrowths of Thoreau’s insistence that evil must be resisted and that no moral man can patiently adjust to injustice.”
+King once said, “The teachings of Thoreau came alive in our civil rights movement… are outgrowths of Thoreau’s insistence that evil must be resisted and that no moral man can patiently adjust to injustice.”

 |FREE printable This Day in History album pages